amdeguzm/Survey-Boat/README.txt

 Tasks:

--aquire 3 channel connectors and extra cable
--redo the wiring from the receiver to the servos -conduct static tests on boat to see if csv files are printed on SD card -check if the heading angle is affected by the motor -try to get an interrupt to work for throttle/rudder
+-conduct static tests on boat to see if csv files are printed on SD card -check if the heading angle is affected by the motor -try to get an interrupt to work for throttle/rudder